Opinion | How Mitch McConnell might quietly make it easier to cripple Biden’s presidency

 “Then he’s going to resist what we’ll try to do to help people in January,” Wyden continued.

-This will allow McConnell to put into practice the “same economic sabotage playbook he used from 2009 to 2016,” Wyden said, in a reference to the Republican effort to cripple the recovery under president Barack Obama through austerity and withholding all cooperation.
+This will allow McConnell to put into practice the “same economic sabotage playbook he used from 2009 to 2016,” Wyden said, in a reference to the Republican effort to cripple the recovery under former President Barack Obama through austerity and withholding all cooperation.

 McConnell and other Republicans have proposed a liability shield that lasts for five years.
 But Sen. Mitt Romney (R-Utah), a key driver of the $908 billion proposal, has suggested a much shorter time-frame in hopes of finding a compromise, and other senators are in talks in hopes of finding one as well.